dhcai21/RVHaplo/README.md

 `-oc | --overlap_cluster`

 A parameter related to the minimum overlap between consensus sequences of clusters.
-The minimum overlap between consensus sequences is calculated by min(0.1 * #, oc), where # is the number of detected SNV sites.
+The minimum overlap between consensus sequences is calculated by min(0.1 * x, oc), where x is the number of detected SNV sites.

 `-d  | --depth`